WestDRI/visualizethis/content/data1.md

 ParaView can read NetCDF files natively.
 Pay attention to the Dimension drop-down menu to navigate to the right subset of input variables.

-Since all variables are on a spherical mesh, you might want to use a non-default vertical scale and bias when loading data.
+Since all variables are on a spherical mesh, you might want to use non-default *vertical scale* and *vertical bias* when loading data.
 Alternatively, you can project any spherical variable to a Cartesian mesh using the Programmable Filter with Output Type = vtkImageData, e.g.

 ```py
 ext = inputs[0].GetExtent()